CorpSouth/configs-and-dotfiles/README.md

 Special thanks to Baskerville for the excellent Simple X11 Hotkey Daemon, completely changed the way I use Linux

 Special thanks to Bakkeby for the flexipatch editions of suckless software

+Special thanks to DistroTube for providing the sensible config to figure Picom out